Welcome to brandactivation.com – the world’s most inspiring brand and loyalty activation ideas

-The definition of Brand Activation
+The definition of brand and loyalty activation

 The seamless integration of all available means of communication in a creative platform to activate consumers.
 Activating means stimulating interest, trial and ultimately loyalty.

 A successful brand activation campaign leads to increased brand awareness and brand recognition.
 A successful loyalty activation campaign builds lasting relationships with target audiences and will drive repeat purchases and ultimately increase revenue.
 In other words: brand and loyalty activation stimulate interest, trial and loyalty.

 McKinsey published a report about the marketing profession, from which the following conclusions were drawn: